BT-WD/css-grid-walkthrough/README.md

 STEP 6

 Challenge
-  -Turn the Ruby into a full header. (make it span 3 columns) -Make the JavaScript div into a sidebar. (make it span several rows - 5 works) -Pick a div and make it span across the entire bottom like a footer.
+  - Turn the Ruby into a full header. (make it span 3 columns)
+  - Make the JavaScript div into a sidebar. (make it span several rows - 5 works)
+  - Pick a div and make it span across the entire bottom like a footer.
   - Make another div span two rows and two columns.

 QUESTIONS?